- Unlocking Opportunities: How to Study in the UK without a Diploma November 29, 2023

 What are references?

 Reference it’s a different letter of recommendation.
-Whereby the admissions committee tries to get to know the candidates for studies better and selects those people who will be admitted to a given university in England.
+The admissions committee tries to get to know the candidates for studies better and selects those people who will be admitted to a given university in England.
 Although references are rarely used in Poland, in Great Britain they are a permanent element of recruitment for studies.

 References have one basic purpose – to tell the university what teachers or other representatives of your educational or professional environment think of you.
 The point, of course, is to show that you are a person: